szpak/gradle-pitest-plugin/README.md

 gradle-pitest-plugin 1.3.x by default uses PIT 1.3.x, 1.2.x uses PIT 1.2.x, etc.

 Starting with version 1.1.6 gradle-pitest-plugin requires Gradle 2.0+.
-The current version was automatically smoke tested with
+The current version was automatically smoke tested with Gradle 2.5, 2.14.1, 3.0, 3.5.1, 4.0, 4.10.2 nad 5.0-rc-4 under Java 8.
-Gradle 2.5, 2.14.1, 3.0, 3.5.1, 4.0, 4.10.2 nad 5.0-rc-4 under Java 8.
-Tests with Java 9, 10 and 11 are limited to the compatible versions of
+Tests with Java 9, 10 and 11 are limited to the compatible versions of Gradle and PIT.

-Gradle and PIT.
+Please check an appropriate [point in FAQ](#10-how-to-use-gradle-pitest-plugin-130-with-java-11 ) for gradle-pitest-plugin **1.3.0 compatibility with Java 11**.

 Due to incompatible changes in Gradle 4.0 support for older Gradle versions will be removed in one of the future versions.
 The latest version which supports older Gradle 1.x (1.6+) is gradle-pitest-plugin 1.1.4.